 Girl Scouting’s mission statement is to build girls of courage, confidence, and character who make the world a better place.
 One way we do this is through the Girl Scout Leadership Experience.
 The GSLE gives girl the three keys of leadership – Discover, Connect, and Take Action.
 Girls work through these keys as they use Leadership Journeys.
 In the Girl’s Guide to Girl Scouting, girls expand their skills through badges & awards.
 Local program opportunities connect girls to a variety of topics.
 To find out more about some of our focus areas, click on the headers below.

 Girl safety is a priority, and we have a many programs to help girls stay out of harm’s way in any situation.
 Our exclusive signature program Girlz R.U.L.E® teaches girls to avoid bullying by teaching self-respect, respect for others, and conflict resolution.
 Other programs, such as the Kids on the Block puppet performances, help girls educate each other about bus safety, bullying, and other safety issues.
-Girl Scouts has also partnered with Microsoft to develop Let Me Know (LMK), a website focused on internet safety.
+GSUSA has developed the Be A Friend First program.

 College Knowledge, for Seniors and Ambassadors, is held on a college campus and gives girls the opportunity to select from a number of “classes” during the day.
 Girls choose from college prep topics such as Funding Your College Experience, Choosing the College for You, or Essay Writing, and workshops to help girls adjust to life on campus such as Roommate Realities, Life Skills, and Campus Activities.
 Girls are able to meet and speak with college students in order to better understand what college is like.